Angblah/Comparator/README.md

 KNOWN BUGS<br>
   * When downloading as xlsx, empty items will show up as " " instead of ""<br>
+  * Changes that are being made during the database call completion may get lost in front-end rerender

 <b>Install Guide version 1.0</b><br>